 I think what’s most important is to eat food that makes you feel good.

 My own professional and personal journey from strict weight loss, to eating for wellness, to the cannabis and CBD industry has been the best education I could have asked for, and nothing that could have been taught to me in any of my schooling.
 As for my personal diet and my new diet philosophy at this point?
 It’s definitely evolved too.
-My perspective had changed already, but living through the pandemic and 2020 has made me realize even clearer that life is too short to always say no to things.
-I think what’s most important is to eat food that makes you feel good and for some reason, during the pandemic, for many of B Nutritious’s clients and myself, it was starches (hello, sourdough!) that did that the best; thus, I've found a way to include more starches for both myself and our practice's clients.
+My perspective had changed already, but living through the 2020 has made me realize even clearer that life is too short to always say no to things.
+I think what’s most important is to eat food that makes you feel good and for some reason, during the difficult year that was 2020, for many of B Nutritious’s clients and myself, it was starches (hello, sourdough!) that did that the best; thus, I've found a way to include more starches for both myself and our practice's clients.
 I’ve been eating a slice of homemade sourdough or Dave’s Killer Bread nearly every single morning for breakfast for the last eight months and sometimes, I’m still surprised that my world hasn’t imploded because of it—but it hasn't.
 It makes me feel good, and the coolest part was that once those forbidden foods weren’t so forbidden, they had a whole lot less power over me than they used to.
 I always said that if you put food on a pedestal, it will change the way you look at it.
 It still holds true, but I’m just following my own advice a little bit better now.

 I’m grateful to have had an open mind through my career, as it’s led me to be not only more successful at my work, but also to conveying to my two daughters that I am not part of the guilt-inducing diet industry that makes people feel bad about themselves.
 Having something as simple as Daily Habit to recommend so people can feel better is honestly like having my cake and eating it too.
 Which, yes, I'll gladly eat the cake!